bettergovph/docs/docs/README.md

 ## About

-BetterGov.ph is a community-led initiative to create a better and more usable Philippine national government website.
+BetterGov.ph is a modern platform that centralizes Philippine government services and information, making them more accessible to citizens.
 This documentation provides guides, API references, and resources for contributors and users.

 ## Getting Started